Guides

 Compound interest is great for savers but not ideal for borrowers.
 Compound interest is where you are charged interest on interest, rather than just on the original loan amount like you would be with a traditional mortgage.

-The interest rate which applies from the start of your lifetime mortgage will calculate the amount of interest you are due to pay at the end of your loan, which ends when it is fully repaid.
+The interest rate which applies from the start of your lifetime mortgage will be used to calculate the amount of interest you are due to pay at the end of your loan, which ends when it is fully repaid.
 Based on how long your mortgage runs for will affect the amount due.
 Interest on lifetime mortgages is commonly calculated using MER, which stands for Monthly Equivalent Rate.
 Always check this before taking out an equity release product.

 The table below shows an example of how the interest could be adding up based on a 5.5% interest rate (MER) and borrowing £40,000.